Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 (8-Adult) Participants in this introductory session will practice John Muir Law's "I notice, I wonder, it reminds me of" nature journaling strategy to hone their observational skills and then learn different approaches to recording their observations on the page using images, words, and numbers.
 The objective is to connect to the natural world without an expectation of making great "art" or collecting/learning facts.
 Drawing paper, colored pencils, black fine tip markers, watercolor brush pens and watercolor paints will be available, or bring your own supplies if you'd prefer.

-(5-9yrs) Explore the dinosaur world as campers become junior paleontologists.
-Naturalists lead discovery of the latest in dinosaur knowledge through crafts, games and fossils.
-4-hr and 7-hr camps bring lunch.
-No camp June 19 and July 3-4.
+(8-10 yrs.)
+Campers will become junior paleontologists as naturalists lead discovery of the latest in dinosaur knowledge through crafts, games and fossils.
 Once registered, download camp forms from website.

 Hidden Pond Nature Explorers (7-10yrs)